 Both diabetes and high blood pressure run in families.
 You may be at risk for these diseases if a close relative (parent, grandparent or sibling) has been diagnosed with one or both of these.
 Diabetes and high blood pressure are the most common causes of kidney disease.

 Kidney disease also runs in families.
-You may more likely to get kidney disease if you have a close relative with kidney disease.
+You may be more likely to get kidney disease if you have a close relative with kidney disease.

 Genes and lifestyle choices affect your health: